zakickes/EDC-PDF-Truncator/README.md

 # EDC-PDF-Truncator
 Internal Mac app using AppleScript and the 'Skim' app to process downloaded PDFs and move them to a server path.

-Droplet type app, can be called by Firefox or user can manually 'drop' multiple files onto the app icon
+Droplet style app, can be called by Firefox or user can manually 'drop' multiple files onto the app icon

 This app handles two things: